dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.0b2

+### The revival rule looked for an id that no longer exists
+`Mod_{uid}_msg` was already stripped to `{uid}_msg` by the v3.3.0 rename, so a rule matching the prefixed spelling found nothing and the orphaned entity stayed beside the new one.
+Both spellings are handled in one branch now, scoped to the notify domain.

+Worth noting for the next time: the unmapped-id warning did **not** catch this, because it only fires on ids still carrying a `Mod_`/`Rt_`/`Hub_`/`mod_` prefix.
+An id that an earlier migration already stripped, but that no rule claims, still passes silently.

+### The messages list is a control, not configuration
+It carried `EntityCategory.CONFIG`, which put it in the device page's separate configuration block.
+It configures nothing on the device -- it is a chooser that feeds `habitron.send_selected_message` -- so the category is gone.

+### Diagnostics carry the stored messages
+`_module_summary` reported counts only.
+It now lists each module's stored messages by number and name: they are what a user has to type into the displayed-message field or an SMS, so "nothing happens" is answerable from a diagnostics download instead of guesswork.

 ## v3.4.0b1

 ### The stored messages are reachable again